-Sprengel deformity, named after Sprengel is as congenital high of the scapula.
-Sprengel deformity is a congenital anomaly associated with malposition and dysplasia of the scapula causing disfigurement and limitation of shoulder movement.
+Sprengel deformity refers to a congenital high scapula and is a congenital anomaly associated with malposition and dysplasia of the scapula causing disfigurement and limitation of shoulder movement.

 The condition is sporadic but may be found in families in autosomal dominant inheritance.

-By third month of intrauterine life, in a normal foetus, it comes down to thorax in its usual place.
+By the third month of intrauterine life, in a normal fetus, it comes down to thorax in its usual place.

 Development of bone, cartilage, and muscle also occurs resulting in absent or hypoplastic trapezius, rhomboid, or levator scapulae.

 Serratus anterior, pectoralis major, latissimus dorsi, or the sternocleidomastoid may also be involved